-The Toronto S chool of Theologyi
+The Toronto Sc hool of Theology i

-Mission Stat tementi
+Mission State ementi

-About this Ha ndbookii
+About this Han dbookii

-ademic Periodii Formatii
+idemic Periodii prmatii

-Important Not ticesii
+Important Noti icesii

-Regulations Enrolment L Copyright in Personal ID Notice of Co Programs of Study and/or Coursesii and Policiesiii imitationsiii Instructional Settingsiii (Student Number)iv ollection of Personal Informationiv cher Chargesiv
+Regulations a Enrolment Li Copyright in Personal ID (Notice of Col rograms of Study and/or Coursesii and Policiesiii mitationsiii Instructional Settingsiii Student Number)iv Ilection of Personal Informationiv ner Chargesiv

-Director and A Academic Staff of the GCTSv
+Director and A cademic Staff of the GCTSv

-Faculty Profile 25V
+Faculty Profiles sv

-Sessional Date esvi
+Sessional Dates svi

-A. GENERA L REGULATIONS1
+A. GENERAL REGULATIONS1

-ADUATE CENTRE FOR THEOLOGICAL STUDIES1
+A1.
+THE GRA ADUATE CENTRE FOR THEOLOGICAL STUDIES1

-A1.2 Gra A1.3 Con e Graduate Centre for Theological Studies (GCTS)
+A1.2 Grac A1.3 Conj Graduate Centre for Theological Studies (GCTS)

 A2.
-STUDE NT CATEGORIES2
+STUDEN IT CATEGORIES2

-A2.1 Deg gree Student2
+A2.1 Degr ree Student2

-A2.1.1 Degree Student on Probation
+A2.1.1 Degree Student on Probation2

-A2.2 Spe cial (Non-degree) Student
+A2.2 Spec ial (Non-degree) Student

 A2.2.1 Special Student, Part-Time

-A2.3 Visi ting Student2
+A2.3 Visit ing Student2

 A3.
-APPLIC ATION FOR ADMISSION TO A DEGREE PROGRAM
+APPLICA ATION FOR ADMISSION TO A DEGREE PROGRAM2

-A3.2 App A3.3 Fina cedures for Application2plication Deadlines3ancial Assistance3er of Admission3
+A3.2 Appl A3.3 Fina edures for Application

 A4.
-ADMIS SION POLICIES AND PROCEDURES
+ADMISS ION POLICIES AND PROCEDURES4

-A4.1 Aca demic Requirements for Admission3
+A4.1 Acad demic Requirements for Admission4

-A4.1.1 A4.1.2 A4.1.3 Master's (MA) Program
+A4.1.2 Master's (MA) Program

-A4.1.
-A4.1.

-DMISSION REGULATIONS
+A4.1.4 A4.1.5 Mature Students English-Language Proficiency

+A5.
+ADM ISSION REGULATIONS 5

-A5.1 A5.2 A5.3 A5.4 A5.4 Master of Arts Program (MA) Doctor of Philosophy Program (PhD) Diploma Programs Special Students 5 5 5 5
+A5.1 M A5.2 D A5.3 D A5.4 Sp laster of Arts Program (MA) octor of Philosophy Program (PhD) iploma Programs becial Students 5 5 5 5

+A5.4.1 Courses Taken as a Special Student
-A5.5 English-Language Proficiency Tests

-A5.5.
-A5.5.
-A5.5.
-A5.5.
-A5.5.
-A5.5.
-Test of English as a Foreign Language (TOEFL) Michigan English Language Assessment Battery (MELAB) International English Language Testing System (IELTS) The Certificate of Proficiency in English (COPE) Academic English Level 60 5 6 6 6
+A5.5 Er A5.5.1 A5.5.2 A5.5.3 A5.5.4 A5.5.5 A5.5.6 nglish-Language Proficiency Tests Test of English as a Foreign Language (TOEFL) International English Language Testing System (IELTS) The Certificate of Proficiency in English (COPE) Academic English Level 60 Canadian Academic English Language (CAEL) Test, CE (Computer Edition) Exemptions 6 6 6 6

 A6.
-ST RUCTURE OF ACADEMIC PROGRAMS 7
+STRU CTURE OF ACADEMIC PROGRAMS 7

-A6.1 A6.2 A6.3 A6.4 A6.5 Academic Year Academic Programs Program Length Minimum Degree Fee Residence 7 7 7
+A6.2 A A6.3 Pi A6.4 M cademic Year cademic Programs rogram Length linimum Degree Fee esidence 7 7 7

-A6.5 A6.5 A6.5 A6.5 Residence - PhD Exception for extended absence Full-year rule 7 8 8
+A6.5.1 A6.5.2 A6.5.3 A6.5.4 Residence - MA Residence - PhD Exception for extended absence Full-year rule.
+8 8 8

-A6.6 Time Limit
+me Limit

-GISTRATION AND ENROLMENT
+STRATION AND ENROLMENT

-A7.1 A7.1.
+egistration Policies and Procedures

+A7.1.1 A7.1.2 Registration Procedures Full-Time Studies

 A7.1.
-6 8

-A7 7.1.2.1 Maximum Fall/Winter Course Load 9
+A7.1.3 Part-Time Studies

+A7.1.4 Summer Session Courses

 A7.1.

+A7.1.5 A7.1.6 First Registration Continuity of Registration

 A7.1.

-A7 7.1.4.1 Maximum Summer Course Load1 0

 A7.1.
-A7.1.

-7.1.6.1 Master's Students: Continuous Registration
+6.1 Master's Students: Continuous Registration 10

-A7.1.
-A7.1.
-5
+A7.1.7 Late Registration Fee

+A7.1.8 Failure to Register

-A7.2 Extension of Time for Completion of Degree Requirements1 1
+tension of Time for Completion of Degree Requirements

-A7.2 .1 Master's Students1 1
+A7.2.1 Master's Students 11